General, Environment, Options Dialog Box

 <n> items shown in Window menu

 Customizes the number of windows that appear in the Windows list of the Window menu.
 Type a number between 1 and 24.
 The default is 10.

 Customizes the number of most recently used projects and files that appear on the File menu.
 Type a number between 1 and 24.
 The default is 6.
 This is an easy way to retrieve recently used projects and files.

 Displays the status bar.
 The status bar is located at the bottom of the IDE and displays information about the progress of ongoing operations.

 Close button affects active tool window only

 Specifies that when the Close button is clicked, only the tool window that has focus currently is closed and not all of the tool windows in the docked set.
 By default, this option is selected.

 Auto Hide button affects active tool window only

-This option can be useful if you have two versions of Visual Studio installed on the same computer and you later uninstall one of the versions.
-After you uninstall, the icons for Visual Studio files no longer appear in File Explorer.
+This option can be useful if you have two different versions of Visual Studio installed on the same computer, and you later uninstall one of the versions.
+After uninstalling, the icons for Visual Studio files no longer appear in Windows Explorer.
 In addition, Windows no longer recognizes Visual Studio as the default application for editing these files.
 This option restores those associations.